Worker’s Compensation

 Who is Eligible?

 All full-time, part-time and temporary North Carolina State University employees are covered by the North Carolina Workers’ Compensation Act.
-While medical care procedures vary between Student and Post-Doctoral employees and regular NC State employees, all are provided with equal benefits and follow the same claims process.

 What Do I Do If I Get Hurt At Work?

-In the case of a non-life threatening emergency, notify a supervisor or manager immediately.
-The supervisor or manager will assess the situation, help arrange for proper medical care and begin the injury reporting process.
+In either situation, the supervisor will begin the injury reporting process.
 It is important to report a work-related injury, accident or illness immediately, no matter how insignificant the incident may seem, as oftentimes those that get overlooked turn into larger medical problems.

 It is the responsibility of an employee’s supervisor to schedule appropriate medical care.
 Before visiting an authorized medical care facility, the supervisor will provide the employee with the Medical Authorization and Attending Physician’s Form.
 The attending physician must complete this form, and the employee is to return the form along with any other medical notes or documentation to his/her supervisor after the visit.